You are here

 Dr Melissa Lee

 Dr Melissa Lee is an early career clinician-researcher working full-time clinically as a Cardiology registrar at the Royal Melbourne Hospital.
-She holds honorary appointments as an Honorary Fellow at the Murdoch Children's Research Institute (MCRI) and as an Honorary Senior Fellow at the Department of Paediatrics, University of Melbourne.
+She holds honorary appointments as an Honorary Fellow at the Murdoch Children's Research Institute (MCRI) and as an Honorary Senior Fellow at the Department of Paediatrics and at the Department of Medicine (RMH), University of Melbourne.
 She has a strong interest in adult congenital heart disease in both clinical and academic respects.
 Her current main research focus is in aortic arch obstruction, particularly, coarctation of the aorta.
 She leads a long and in-depth line of research into improving the long-term outcomes of patients with aortic arch obstruction.